yjavali/certifications/README.md

 ---

 ## **Disclaimer**
-This repository and its contents are provided for personal archival purposes only.
-Redistribution, copying, or reuse of the content in this repository is strictly prohibited without my explicit written consent.
+This repository and its contents are provided for personal archival and verification purposes.
+To protect privacy, certain sensitive details such as Candidate IDs and Date of Birth have been obscured.
+Organisations may refer to the content for background verification purposes.

+For licensing and usage restrictions, please refer to the [LICENSE.md](./LICENSE.md) file.

 ---